LEANNA MAE .ORG

 • What services include – You may want to say how you offer support (in-person and over the phone or video chat), locations you support, and what types of births you support.

-• Birth doula services do not include – I list a few bullet points of what is not included in this such as transportation, cleaning, child care, attendance of intentionally unassisted births, etc.
+• Birth doula services do not include – I also list a few bullet points of what is not included in this such as medical care, transportation, cleaning, child care, attendance of intentionally unassisted births, etc.

 • Time frame of services – How early can they hire you?
 When do your services end?

 • Time of arrival – This section clarifies expectations for how quickly you can get to them once called.
 I recommend using language such as “Please allow a minimum of two hours to arrive” instead of saying something like “Will arrive within two hours”.
 You may get there sooner, but don’t break your contract over it.
-Mine also says to please consider drive time from Fairborn, Ohio.
-I don’t share exactly where I live, but this gives them an idea of how far I’m driving.
+Mine also says to please consider drive time from New Carlisle, Ohio.
+This gives them an idea of how far I’m driving.

 • Inability to provide services – What happens if the hospital won’t let you in?
 Will you offer virtual support or refund?
 Mention your sick policy here.